 To help you in the next step of your journey, we spoke to Arts alumni to distill seven pieces of wisdom for the Class of 2023.

 1. Find work that aligns with your values

 In the years following graduation, Carmen Watson (BA ‘19, Honours History, International Relations) prioritized finding work that was meaningful to her.
 “I made a conscious choice to work in fields that I believed in, supported, and wanted to contribute to their mandate.
 As much as I wanted a good salary right out of school, my priority was landing a job where I could feel proud of the work I did.”

-Following her own advice, Carmen now works as a Bilingual Equity & Inclusion Strategist for Bakau Consulting.
+Following her own advice, Carmen now works as a Process & Communications Advisor at the BC Treaty Commission.